dsgiitr/adversarial_lab/README.md

 ```

 Fire up your browser and navigate to `localhost:5000` or `your_server_url:5000`.
 Upload any image in JPG format, Select SOTA `torchvision` model and Adversarial Attack strategy.
 Experiment with the parameters for a particular algorithm and push 'Generate'.
 After a short while, the server returns Ajax response with Perturbed Image and Perturbation of the Original Image along with Top 5 Classified Labels for the Same.

+GAE
+---

+It is a simple Pytorch Library containing Simple Fast implementations of Adversarial Attack Strategies using Pytorch.
+Cleverhans-Future and Advertorch can be referred for proper Robust implementations.
+GAE is easy to understand and only Processes a single image file at a time (as of now).
+Usage of the Following can be found on `Attacks Tutorial on Imagenet.ipynb` notebook.

 Framework
 ---------